yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 Result: ✅ Success!
 ```

-It's important to note again that the secret sauce is task-specific feedback prompt.
+It's important to note that the secret sauce is a task-specific feedback prompt.
 For example:

 ```text
 Words: ['beat', 'drum', 'pen', 'sit', 'use']